 - Bring to boil; reduce heat and simmer for 20 minutes uncovered, stirring often, until the cranberries have popped.
 The cranberry sauce should set on a spoon on a plate.
 It should not be runny.

-- Remove from heat, stir in gin or brandy if desired.
+- Remove from heat and let cool.
 Pour into four 1 cup glass jars leaving ½ inch space from top.
 Place lids onto jars.

 Resplendent Kitchen offers nutritional information for recipes contained on this site as a courtesy.
 Although resplendentkitchen.com attempts to provide accurate nutritional information from online calculators, these figures are estimates.